 - Reality Ensues: Sneaking out a few small pieces of pizza that you're delivering obviously goes against the rules.
 When Larry catches Richard doing this, he is abruptly fired before he could finish the delivery.

 - Reality Is Out to Lunch: Elmore becomes a World of Chaos as a result of Richard getting a job.

 - Reset Button: Once Richard is fired, reality stops breaking.
 All of the damage done over the course of the episode then immediately gets fixed.

 - Running Gag: Over the course of the episode, the word "proud" is constantly mispronounced.

 - Skewed Priorities: When the Wattersons drag Larry along to stop Richard from delivering the pizza, he explains that he can't fire Richard for trying to destroy the universe, but has no problem doing it after he finds out Richard ate part of the pizza and tried to hide it.

 - Stealth Pun: Gumball and Darwin were literally delivering the Pepperonis' baby.

 - Wham Episode: A surprisingly stealthy one, given how it's really only notable in retrospect.
-This is the first episode to show that the world is sentient and is effected and deconstructed by common sitcom tropes.
+This is the first episode to show that the world is sentient and is affected and deconstructed by common sitcom tropes.
 The idea of the Lazy Husband keeping and maintaining an actual job is a Reality-Breaking Paradox.

 - World-Wrecking Wave: Some of Richard's actions — such as hitting the accelerator on his scooter — create realty-warping shockwaves that each do something to screw up the universe.